Back

 Immunological biosensors rely on the specific interaction between antibodies and antigens to detect and quantify target analytes.
 Common targets include cancer, disease, and autoimmune biomarkers.

 These biosensors play a crucial role in diagnostics and disease detection.
-Some familiar examples include pregnancy tests and COVID and influenza rapid tests.
+Some familiar examples include pregnancy tests and rapid tests for COVID and influenza.

 DNA-Based